happygoluckycodeeditor/japanolearn-opensource/ONBOARDING.md

 # Onboarding Feature Documentation

 ## Overview
 The onboarding feature provides new users with a guided tour of the JapanoLearn application using react-joyride.
 The tour automatically triggers when a user first sets up the application and highlights key features of the dashboard.
+This is a ongoing feature and will get better with more feedabck!
+So make sure to give your feedback!

 ## Implementation Details